-Following the instructions below task and verify the threshold value to familiarize yourself with the ASCENT code and documentation.
+Follow the instructions below and verify the threshold value to familiarize yourself with the ASCENT code and documentation.

-We provide segmented histology of a rat cervical vagus nerve (examples/tutorial/).
+We provide segmented histology of a rat cervical vagus nerve.
 Use the provided histology and configurations files to simulate activation thresholds in response to a charge balanced, biphasic pulse (PW1 = 100 s, interphase gap of 100 s, PW2 = 400 s) using Purdue's bipolar cuff design.

-- MRG 8.7 m diameter fibers - Fibers placed in nerve cross section using a 6 spoke wheel with 2 fibers per spoke - Custom material for surrounding medium with isotropic conductivity 1/20 [S/m]
+- MRG 8.7 m diameter fibers - Fibers placed in nerve cross-section using a 6 spoke wheel with 2 fibers per spoke - Custom material for surrounding medium with isotropic conductivity 1/20 [S/m]

-After your thresholds have been computed, build a heatmap for the threshold at each fiber location using the example script: examples/analysis/heatmap.py.
+After your thresholds have been computed, build a heatmap for the thresholds at each fiber location.